PhysicsofFluids/AFiD/README.md

 It's recommended to download a release tarball of AFiD, which can be found ​[here](https://github.com/jdonners/afid/releases).
 To install AFiD, please use the 'configure' script.
 Note that you'll need to set optimization and debugging options yourself.
-The easiest way to configure and build AFiD would be
+The easiest way to configure and build AFiD is

 ```
 ./configure